-There are a number of excellent ultralight shelters in the market today.
-Originally there were a small number of options, which looked like a simple shaped tarp with bug netting around the perimeter.
-Today there is a whole range of shelters including traditionally designed tents using exotic materials to move them into the ultralight weight classification.
+Today there is a wide range of ultralight shelters including traditionally designed tents using exotic materials to move them into the ultralight weight classification.
 Many of the ultralight shelter designs came from people’s experiences on long thru hikes combined with a desire to find the lightest possible shelter while still providing adequate protection.

-In 2010 I decided that the ZPacks Hexamid (my review) at 8oz (10oz including door), $259 was “the best” option for my 3-season solo trips in California.
+In 2010 I decided that the ZPacks Hexamid (my review) at 8oz (10oz including door), $259 at the time, was “the best” option for my 3-season solo trips in California.
 Zpacks has brought back a version the Hexamid Solo. which is a slight refinement: a larger overhang replacing the optional clip on door… but it has the same flaw mine does, it’s impossible for me to get in and out without crawling through the dirt.